 However, making functional changes is challenging in the highly dynamic and complex healthcare environment.
 Hospital executives tried two different local systems which used Adobe Flash then Oracle Forms, but adding new requirements and integrating data was prohibitively expensive and difficult to administer, causing project delays.
 The hospital considered buying an industry-standard hospital application, CERNER, or building its own system another way.

-Director, King Hamad University Hospital
+Why King Hamad University Hospital Chose Oracle

 King Hamad University Hospital chose Oracle Application Express (APEX) because it offered a superior application development framework for enhanced performance and productivity at a fraction of the time, cost, and errors compared to the previous two attempts at building a custom health information management system.
 The intuitive, low-code APEX framework is a no-cost option within Oracle Database that enables development at lightning speed compared to traditional Java and .Net application programs.
 It allowed the hospital to incrementally build its own system, HOPE, and phase out legacy modules.
 This enabled the hospital to continuously deliver new healthcare innovations.